Shuffle/Shuffle-docs/docs/workflows.md

-.#0-1 	= Runs the first AND second element of the list .#.data = Runs the entire list, and gets the JSON key "data" from each item .#0.data = Runs ONLY the first element, and gets the JSON key "data" from it
+.#0-1 	= Runs the first AND second element of the list .#.data = Runs the entire list, and gets the JSON key "data" from each item .#0.data = Runs ONLY the first element, and gets the JSON key "data" from it .#max.data = Runs ONLY the LAST element, and gets the JSON key "data" from it .#min-max = Runs ALL elements.
+Same as just # or #0-max
 ```